Gautam_Nair_Photo

 Welcome!
-I am an Assistant Professor of Public Policy at Harvard University’s John F. Kennedy School of Government.
-I am a scholar of inequality, distribution, and democracy, with a focus on the politics of welfare, state-business relations, and India.
+I am an Associate Professor of Public Policy (tenure-track) at Harvard University’s John F. Kennedy School of Government.
+I am a scholar of inequality, distribution, and democracy.
+My research focuses on the politics of social policy, state-business relations, and South Asia.
 My CV is available here.
 In case you would like to get in touch, you can reach me at gnair@hks.harvard.edu.

 At Harvard Kennedy School, I teach the core course on the political economy of development in the Masters in Public Administration/International Development, as well as an elective on politics and policy in South Asia.
 I serve as a co-chair of the Weatherhead Research Cluster on Business and Government.
 I am a faculty affiliate of the Ash Center for Democratic Governance and Innovation and the Center for International Development at HKS, as well as the Institute for Quantitative Social Science and the Stone Program in Wealth Distribution, Inequality, and Social Policy.
 Born and raised in India, I received my PhD from Yale University.